Yandex Cloud

 Json_listJson_list

-This format is based on the JSON format.
-With this format, each file must contain a valid JSON object.
+This format is JSON-based.
+Each file must contain a list of objects in a valid JSON representation.

 Example of valid data presented as a list of JSON objects: